rockstor/rockstor-doc/docker-based-rock-ons/overview.rst

    :scale: 30%
    :align: center

 The two highlighted columns show the UID and GID.
-For example, the user plex had the UID 1001, as well as the GID 1001, which could then be used to set up the Plex Rock-on.
+In the example above, the user :code:`plex` has the UID 1001, as well as the GID 1001, which could then be used to set up the Plex rock-on.

 .. _adding_rockons: